kukuu/AGILITY/README.md

 The active involvement, cooperation and collaboration make agile development teams a much more enjoyable place for most people.
 Instead of big specs, we discuss requirements in workshops.
 Instead of lengthy status reports, we collaborate around a task-board discussing progress.
 Instead of long project plans and change management committees, we discuss what’s right for the product and project and the team is empowered to make decisions.
 In my experience this makes it a much more rewarding approach for everyone.
 In turn this helps to create highly motivated, high performance teams that are highly co-operative.

-# Continuous Delivery
+# Continuous Delivery (RRASc)

+#### Reliable :: Repeatable :: Automation :: Source control

  CD is the ability to get changes of all types including new features, configuration changes, bug fixes and experiments into production, or into the hands of users, safely and quickly in a sustainable way.

  A logical extension of Continuous Integration, It is based on the use of smart automation.
 This is all about creating a repeatable and reliable process for delivering software.
-You have to automate pretty much everything in order to be able to achieve continuous delivery. manual steps will get in the way or become a bottleneck.
+You have to automate pretty much everything in order to be able to achieve continuous delivery.
+Manual steps will get in the way or become a bottleneck.
 This goes for everything from requirements authoring to deploying to production.